Sisowath Kossamak: 1955–1960

-1960-1970
+1960–1970

 Her son Prince Sihanouk had sworn in 1955 that he would never again ascend the throne, and he had also forbidden his own children from assuming sovereignty during his lifetime.
 When king Norodom Suramarit died in 1960, a demonstration took place in Battambang in which the protestors called for the widowed Queen Kossamak to take the throne as a ruling monarch.

 However, Article 25 of the Constitution prohibited her succeeding to the throne because of the stipulation that ‘the Throne of Cambodia is the heritage of the male descendants of King Ang Duong’.
 Her brother Prince Monireth was in favour of changing the Constitution, to allow his sister to be instated as sovereign in her own right.
-Considering the monarchy in a dubious situation, when Sihanouk was not willing to ascend the throne again not to allow his children to do so, the Council of Regency did propose to him that the constitution be changed so that his mother could succeed to the throne.
+Considering the monarchy in a dubious situation, when Sihanouk was not willing to ascend the throne again nor to allow his children to do so, the Council of Regency did propose to him that the constitution be changed so that his mother could succeed to the throne.
 However, Prince Sihanouk refused to agree to the suggestion because of his uneasy relationship with his mother and his unwillingness to allow anyone but himself as head of state.
 He commented his refusal with the comment that ‘Only God understands the reasons why I do not want my mother to ascend the throne.’
-Among the Khmer Republic literati, Sihanouk’s refusal to allow his mother to succeed in 1960 was blamed his being ‘blinded by his passion for his wife Monique’, who were known for not getting along with her mother-in-law.
+Among the Khmer Republic literati, Sihanouk's refusal to allow his mother to succeed in 1960 was blamed his being ‘blinded by his passion for his wife Monique’, who was known for not getting along with her mother-in-law.

-Instead, Norodom Sihanouk himself again ascended the throne and succeed his father as head of state, although he did abstain from regaining the title of king.
-Once again head of state and monarch from 20 June 1960, he reorganised the royal palace and royal court were his mother lived.
-Contrary to what is sometimes alleged, Queen Sisowath Kossamak thus did not succeed her late spouse, and never ascended to the throne as ruling monarch.
+Instead, Norodom Sihanouk himself again succeed his father as head of state, although he did abstain from regaining the title of king.
+Once again head of state from 20 June 1960, he reorganised the royal palace and royal court were his mother lived.
 Her brother Prince Monireth commented the matter in his memoirs that it was a shame that his sister had not been born male so she could have succeeded to the throne: